2015 Copa Argentina Final

 The 2015 Copa Argentina Final was the 218th and final match of the 2014–15 Copa Argentina.
 It was played on November 4, 2015, at the Estadio Mario Alberto Kempes de Córdoba between Rosario Central and Boca Juniors.
 Boca Juniors won the match 2–0.
 As champion, Boca Juniors qualified for the 2015 Supercopa Argentina.
 As runners-up, Rosario Central qualified for the 2016 Copa Libertadores.

+The match was highly controversial due to referee Sergio Ceballos' performance, who –according to the media reports– committed severe mistakes that harmed Rosario Central.
+His rulings received negative criticism from both the media and fans, and caused the match to become the most controversial final in the history of the competition.
+Furthermore, Rosarian media referred to the match as "a robbery". while other media directly referred to a help from the referee to favor Boca Juniors.